asurak/algoliasearch-client-readme-generator/include/templates/README.md

 <% end -%>

-<% end %>
+<% if backend? %>

 API Keys
 ==================

-The ADMIN API key provides full control of all your indices.
+The **admin** API key provides full control of all your indices. *The admin API key should always be kept secure; do NOT use it from outside your back-end.*

 You can also generate user API keys to control security.
 These API keys can be restricted to a set of operations or/and restricted to a given index.